Diluted EPS

 Example: Numerator Adjustment When There is No Consequential Effect on the Income Statement

-Consider a scenerio where your company issues share options to your employees.
+Consider a scenario where your company issues share options to your employees.
 Your company writes a call option to an investment bank to purchase its own shares at market price.

 In this example, your company will conclude that the call option is not a derivative since the value of the option does not depend on an underlying variable — it always has a fair value of zero.
 Therefore, as far as the call option between your company and your investment bank is concerned, the assumed conversion of the employee options will not have any consequential effect to the profit or loss.
 No numerator adjustment is needed to the EPIS.